Musée Marmottan Monet

 Waiting time wasn’t as fast as mentioned though.
 Came here at 10+ am on a Tuesday and waited roughly 40mins

-Water Glider - a month ago
+Water Glider - 3 months ago

 Directions